Endracion/TOTEM-SHIFT/docs/buildguide.md

 ![soldering MCU](/docs/images/buildguide/MCU_01.jpg)

-The pads on the back are a bit fiddly to solder, so you should add a lot of flux to the pads on the microcontroller first.
-Then apply the same technique as on the front: Try to touch the pads on the microcontroller and the PCB before adding solder.
+The pads on the back are a bit harder to solder, but I believe in you!
+I've made the cutout a lot larger than the original, so it should be a little easier.
+Apply the same technique as on the front: Try to touch the pads on the microcontroller and the PCB before adding solder.

+First off, if you didn't choose castellated half holes (which I'm too cheap for), you'll have extra pieces of copper in these half holes from the routing step, which you'll need to carefully wedge out and remove.
+Here I used a needle to push it away from the hole, then some fine tweezers to rock it side to side carefully, so that it detaches without ripping anything.
+This way you're left with a nice solderable surface.

 ![soldering MCU back](/docs/images/buildguide/MCU_02.jpg)